The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Aside from whole meats and healthy organ meats, Ollie packs their recipes with whole fruits and veggies like blueberries, peas, spinach, and carrots.
 They also add superfoods like cod liver oil and chia seeds to give your pup all of the vitamins and minerals they need to look and feel great.

 Ollie’s meals meet AAFCO standards for all life stages, including the growth of large dog breeds.
+This means you can feed it to all dogs from puppies to seniors.
 The beef recipe is slightly lower in protein content (which may be desirable for inactive dogs or dogs that need to lose weight), but one area where Ollie has an edge is in the use of organ meats.

 While whole meats are always the first ingredient, organ meats like beef liver and kidney are added to increase each meal’s protein and nutrient content without over-relying on supplemental ingredients.

 Here’s another close call since Spot and Tango’s recipes are so high in protein.
-However, we have to honor Ollie’s use of organ meat to provide added nutrients, since it’s the type of ingredients dogs would actually eat in the wild.
+However, we have to honor Ollie’s use of organ meat to provide essential nutrients in their natural state.

 Both companies calculate your dog’s precise portions based on a number of unique attributes beyond just their weight.
 This is one of the many advantages fresh food subscriptions have over your typical kibble.